MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 ## Step 3: Set up Git within VSC

-Visual Studio Code has an integrated terminal (like most IDE's) and that's what we will be using for set up.
+Visual Studio Code has an integrated terminal (like most IDE's) and that's what we will be using for setup.

 ### Here are 3 different ways to open the integrated terminal: